deyran/front-end-issues/TypeScript/3wschool-types.md

 */
 ```

-3. *never* - Represents a variable can never be assigned a value, as seen in the example below.
+3. *never* - Represents a variable can never receive a value, as seen in the example below.

 ```
 let x: never = true;